 I love making soups and stews because of the simplicity behind them.
 All you need are some basic ingredients, allow them to simmer and let the flavors meld and there you have your meal.
 If you have limited time in the kitchen, prepare this soup and just let it sit while you go on with your busy self.

-Since I’m preparing this soup in December, tomatoes are the greatest right now.
-If you’re preparing this in the summer, go for fresh tomatoes.
-Otherwise, canned with do just fine.
+Since I'm preparing this chickpea stew with spinach and sausage in December, canned tomatoes are the best option.
+If you're preparing this in the summer, go for fresh tomatoes.

 Add the Portuguese sausage and chickpeas and let those flavors all blend together.
 I wanted Portuguese sausage for this soup to add some spiciness to the broth.
 You can also use chorizo if you're having trouble finding this specific type of sausage.

 Add some greens and there you have it!
-The smell alone from the chickpea soup warms me up.
+The smell alone from the stew warms me up.
 Soup on a cold day?
 Sure, why not.
-Chickpea soup with spicy sausage and spinach?
+Chickpea stew with spicy sausage and spinach?
 Sign me up!